AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/search/reference-number-of-objects.md

 content-type: reference
 navigation-topic: search
 title: Use the reference number of objects
 description: In Adobe Workfront, items are identified as objects.
 Objects correspond with the database and are used to correlate data with an item.
+Reference numbers are useful in distinguishing between two otherwise similar objects (such as tasks with the same name).
+You can search for reference numbers and include them in reports.
 feature: Get Started with Workfront
 ---